 It is the smell I associate with my father.
 My dad was a commercial artist and owned a sign company most of my life.
 As a child, when he had a big job, we would help pull the squeegee, move the work from the screen table to the drying racks, and position the next plate.
 I loved helping and have known the basics of pulling a print my entire life!

 But I grew up thinking that I couldn’t be an artist.
 My handwriting was horrible.
-My dad’s is fantastic.
-I thought that since I couldn’t write like him, I couldn’t be an artist.
+My dad’s is fantastic and I thought that since I couldn’t write like him, I couldn’t be an artist.
 But that was okay, because I knew that creativity takes many forms.
 My mom isn’t a traditional artist, but she can sew without a pattern, bake without a recipe and play the piano without music.

 So I became a musician and actress choosing to express my artistic passions through the performing arts.

 I went to college as a theatre major and FELL IN LOVE with the artistry of Theatrical Design!
 I had the privilege of learning scenic painting, costume design and lighting design from a professor that taught students to be stage artists, but with practical applications.
 We could design and craft as elaborately as we wanted, but we had to be able to translate our art to the stage.

 This philosophy made a lasting impact on me.